- Sleeps 16

 There is also a self contained flat adjacent to the garage with its own parking and entrance.

-lobby area with a spacious interior hallway beyond.
+Lobby area with a spacious interior hallway beyond.

 Up 4 steps:

-Drawing room, a large and elegant room with a working fireplace (some logs provided), TV/DVD player and a BT Box.
+A large and elegant room with a working fireplace (some logs provided), TV/DVD player and a BT Box.
 French doors open onto the Conservatory.

 The property is set in a spacious two acre plot with terraced areas for outside dining, lawns and a rudimentary tennis court (summer only).